maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 <!-- ───────────────────────────────────────────────
       BANNER
 ──────────────────────────────────────────────── -->
-## 🤖 TXT: Blah Blah Blah Lite/Pro — the Embedding‑Space Generator
+## 🤖 TXT-Blah Blah Blah Lite/Pro — the Embedding‑Space Generator
 >  60 Answers in 60 Seconds.
 A Lightweight semantic generator running on TXT OS, powered by the WFGY Engine

 <p align="center">